INTRODUCTION AND EPIDEMIOLOGY

 In the United States, diverticular disease is almost exclusively a left-sided colon disease, specifically the descending and sigmoid colon.
 Right-sided disease accounts for only 2% to 5% of cases and is found predominantly in Asian populations.9

 Classically, diverticulitis presents with left lower quadrant abdominal pain, fever, and leukocytosis.
-Patients with a redundant sigmoid colon, of Asian descent, or with right-sided disease may complain of right lower quadrant or suprapubic pain.
-The pain ...
+Patients with a redundant sigmoid colon, of Asian descent, or with right-sided disease may complain of right ...